NaelsonBrasil/assembly/compiled-resolutions/registers/definitionX86.md

 ##### EAX,AX,AH,AL : Called the Accumulator register
 - It is used for I/O port access, arithmetic, interrupt calls,
-##### EBX,BX,BH,BL : Called the Base register,
+##### EBX,BX,BH,BL : Called the Base register
-- it is used as a base pointer for memory access Gets some interrupt return values,
+- It is used as a base pointer for memory access Gets some interrupt return values,
-##### ECX,CX,CH,CL : Called the Counter register,
+##### ECX,CX,CH,CL : Called the Counter register
-- it is used as a loop counter and for shifts Gets some interrupt values.
+- It is used as a loop counter and for shifts Gets some interrupt values.
 ##### EDX,DX,DH,DL : Called the Data register.
 - It is used for I/O port access, arithmetic, some interrupt calls.